What is Single Touch Payroll (STP)?

 When is the Single Touch Payroll

-According to the ATO, small employees with 19 or less employees have until 30 September 2019 to report their employees’ payroll information through Single Touch Payroll.
+According to the ATO, small employers with 19 or less employees have until 30 September 2019 to report their employees’ payroll information through Single Touch Payroll.

 Micro employers with less than 4 employees can report through their registered tax or BAS agent on a quarterly basis.